jordancolburn/jordancolburn.github.io/_posts/2025-07-08-claude-ai-artifacts-game.md

 <p class="text-center"><a href="https://claude.ai/public/artifacts/444dae0c-7393-4e9a-a8e5-3ed762beb185">Open the final artifact on Claude.ai</a></p>

-Overall I was impressed with how quickly Claude generated a starting point, but it still takes real development and debugging time to polish the logic to make something actually usable.
-If you hit a wall with the AI, don’t be afraid to dive into the code yourself.
+Overall I was impressed with how quickly Claude generated a starting point, but it still took real development and debugging time to polish the logic to make something actually usable.
+With AI, I remain amazed at some of the things it can do quickly on it's own, but equally surprised at some of the small issues that can cause it to get stuck.

+Full Disclosure: I took notes and screenshots while making the game, gave the to chatGPT Codex along and asked it to make this blog post for me (it even opened the PR to my personal blog!).
+Again, It got really close to what I wanted but it still required pulling down that branch and adjusting tone and other fixes too.
+Going forward, I really am seeking AI tooling that lets agents do a lot of the work, but allows for quick manual fixes and feedback to keep it on task and allow myself to remain in the loop and not just a passive approver of the code it generates.